-When Inspector Morse debuted in 1987 it was seen as something of a risky venture.
+When Inspector Morse debuted in 1987 it was regarded by some as a risky venture.
 The most common format for drama was the hour long slot, but every episode of Morse ran for two hours (or approximately 105 minutes once the adverts were removed).
-It was generally believed that holding an audience’s attention over two hours would be a difficult task – especially with a series like Morse, which eschewed action to concentrate on intricate mysteries with, at times, an unashamed elitist air.
+It was generally believed that holding an audience’s attention for two hours would be a difficult task – especially with a series like Morse, which eschewed action to concentrate on intricate mysteries with, at times, an unashamed elitist air.

 Inspector Morse made his debut in the novel Last Bus to Woodstock, written by Colin Dexter, which was published in 1975.
 Dexter would pen another twelve Morse novels between 1976 and 1999.
 When the television series went into production they had seven novels to chose from and elected to launch with Dexter’s fifth, The Dead of Jericho, published in 1981.

 Anne Staveley (Gemma Jones) and Morse belong to the same choir and a friendship between them blossoms.
 It becomes clear very quickly that Morse is hopeful this will lead a deeper relationship, but Anne (whilst she doesn’t explain why) gently tells him that it can’t happen.
 “It’s complicated” she says.
-Shortly after, Anne is found dead at her house in Jericho, a suburb of Oxford.
+Shortly after this conversation, Anne is found dead at her house in Jericho (a suburb of Oxford).
 It appears to be suicide, but Morse isn’t convinced.

 John Thaw had been a television regular since the mid sixties.
 His first starring role, Redcap (1964 – 1966) had seen him play a military policeman, Sergeant John Mann, whilst The Sweeney (1975 – 1978) had been his most high profile role prior to Morse.
 Detective Inspector Jack Regan was a rough, tough Flying Squad officer and it had taken Thaw a while to dissociate himself from the part.
 So the thought of playing another copper might have palled, although it quickly became clear that Morse was no Regan.